mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 - 99% of the data is never queried after 24h

-A memtable fits this problem because it's a write heavy system (therefore we need fast writes), the common scenario of reads for a range of time would also fit a linked list (either HashSkipList or HashLinkList), after a memtable is written to disk in a SSTable it enables slower reads for old data which is an acceptable tradeoff because 99% of the data is never queried after 24h.
+A memtable fits this problem because it's a write heavy system (therefore we need fast writes), the common scenario of reads for a range of time would also fit a linked list (either SkipList or HashLinkList), after a memtable is written to disk in a SSTable it enables slower reads for old data which is an acceptable tradeoff because 99% of the data is never queried after 24h.